Starbucks Closing 8,000 Stores For An Afternoon, For Racial Bias Education

 Starbucks is closing thousands of stores across the U.S. on the afternoon of May 29 to conduct "racial-bias education geared toward preventing discrimination in our stores," the company said in a statement.

-The coffeeshop chain has been criticized and protested against after two black men were arrested last week at a Starbucks in Philadelphia, where they were quietly waiting to meet someone.
+The coffee shop chain has been criticized and protested against after two black men were arrested last week at a Starbucks in Philadelphia, where they were quietly waiting to meet someone.
 Starbucks employees called 911 after one of the men, who had not yet purchased anything, asked to use the bathroom, and then remained at the shop.

 Other customers recorded the arrest, and protested that the men hadn't done anything wrong.
 They pointed out that white customers were allowed to sit without buying anything without being handcuffed.